Death of Ayrton Senna: Investigation and trial

 An analysis of the onboard camera video was submitted by Cineca, which tracked the movement of the steering wheel during the race.
 Having rotated in a fixed arc during the previous laps, during the final seconds a yellow button on the wheel moved several centimetres away from its normal trajectory, with the steering wheel tilting in its own plane, indicating a breaking steering column.
 Williams introduced its own video to prove the movement was normal in which David Coulthard manhandled an FW16B steering wheel, the effort required to deflect the wheel termed as "quite considerable".
 Michele Alboreto testified that the steering wheel movement was abnormal, stating that the video "proves that something was broken in Senna's Williams.
 No steering wheel moves a few centimetres."

+On 16 December 1997, Frank Williams and five others were acquitted of the charges, ending the threat of a boycott of Formula One in Italy.
+In a 381-page ruling, Judge Antonio Costanzo concluded that steering column failure was the probable cause of Senna's crash; however, there was no proof of negligence on the part of Head or Newey, or that they had designed the modifications in the first place.

+On 22 November 1999, an appeals court upheld the acquittals, rejecting a request from prosecutors to give one-year suspended sentences to Head and Newey.
+In April 2002, Senna's FW16 chassis number 02 was returned to the Williams team.
+Although an initial report by Autosport stated the car had been destroyed by the team (as it was in an advanced state of deterioration), a spokesman stated otherwise, but also stated that the car's ultimate fate would be a 'private matter'.
+Newey later wrote that the car was crushed.
+Senna's helmet was returned to Bell, and was incinerated.
+The car's engine was returned to Renault, where its fate is unknown.